Keyboard shortcuts

 Database setup

-Mycelium ships with a SQL script that creates the database, user, and schema:
+Mycelium ships with a single SQL script that creates the database, user, and the complete schema in one invocation:

 psql postgres://postgres:postgres@localhost:5432/postgres \